 If you want an extra level of cover, discuss it with your insurer.
 You may also be covered for activities but only under certain circumstances – for instance, you may only be covered to cycle if you are wearing a helmet and do not travel above certain elevations.

 Travel insurance isn’t just for medical problems.
-If you lose your luggage or your flight is delayed, travel insurance may help to cover costs incurred.
-If you buy your travel insurance at the same time as you book your holiday, you could receive a payout if something such as an illness or important family issues prevent you from going.
+If your belongings, such as luggage, are lost, damaged or stolen, or your flight is delayed, travel insurance may help to cover costs incurred.
+If you buy your travel insurance at the same time as you book your holiday, you could receive a payout if something such as an illness prevent you from going.